christiansiewert/aaas-api/README.md

 # API as a Service - API

-This is the _API as a Service_ API.
+This is the API for _API as a Service_.

 With _API as a Service_ you can easily build PHP APIs via a GUI.